javier-games/bypass-api/README.md

 ## Support

-For any questions or issues, please open a [new issue](https://github.com/javier-games/bypass-api/issues/new) on this repository.
+For any questions or issues regarding the App usage please visit our [support](SUPPORT.md) page, also feel free to open a [new issue](https://github.com/javier-games/bypass-api/issues/new) on this repository for app usage and the Xcode project issues.

 ## Donations